Over 20 years of stone experience

 Should I seal block paving?

-Block paving is one of the most popular choices for UK driveways and patios.
-It’s durable, easy to lay, and looks smart — but it’s also notorious for weed growth and colour fading.
-So should you seal it?
+Block paving remains one of the most popular options for UK driveways and patios.
+It’s long-lasting, relatively simple to install, and has a smart appearance — but it’s also known for issues like weed growth and fading colours.
+So, should you seal it?

-In most cases, yes — sealing block paving offers a practical way to protect both the surface and the sand-filled joints.
+In most situations, the answer is yes.
+Sealing block paving is an effective way to protect both the surface and the sand-filled joints.

-Sealing also brings out the colour in many block types, making the area look cleaner and more uniform — especially on older drives that have started to look patchy.
+Sealing also enhances the colour of many block types, giving driveways and patios a fresher, more uniform look — particularly useful for older surfaces that have started to look patchy or worn.

 Benefits